MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/node-create-mongodb-objects.md

     ```

 1. Lets now search for the item we just inserted and display it to the shell.
-Add the following script to the editor.
+Add the following to the script in the editor.

     ```javascript
       // return data where ProductId = 1